Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__02_08.mp3"></audio>

-A | Are we late?
+A:  Are we late?
-B |   Yes,    you are.
+B:    Yes,    you are.
 No, you aren’t.
-A | Are you from Russia?
+A:  Are you from Russia?
-B |   Yes,    we are.
+B:    Yes,    we are.
 No, we aren't.
-A | Are they Mexican?
+A:  Are they Mexican?
-B |   Yes,    they are.
+B:    Yes,    they are.
 No, they aren’t.